zaenulhilmi/pastebin/README.md

 ##  Endpoints
-There are two main endpoint for this pastebin, first is creating the shortlink and second is get the content from shortlink
+There are two main endpoints for this pastebin, first is creating the shortlink and second is get the content from shortlink

 Create a shortlink